dinexh/FileSharingSystem/README.md

 ## Features

-- User authentication and account management
+- User authentication with JWT-based security
-- File upload, download, and sharing
+- File upload, download, and sharing capabilities
-- Email notifications for file sharing (with toggleable preferences)
+- Email notifications for file sharing with customizable preferences
-- Light/Dark mode themes
+- Light/Dark mode theme support
-- File organization with starred files
+- File organization with starred/favorite files
-- Share files via email
+- Share files via email or shareable links
+- Permission-based file access controls (read-only or edit)
+- File metadata storage and management
 - Responsive design for all devices

-## Getting Started
+## System Architecture

-This application consists of two parts:
-1. A React.js frontend client
-2. A Spring Boot backend server
+### File Storage and Sharing

+The FileSharingSystem employs a hybrid architecture for file storage and sharing:

+1. **Physical Storage**:
+   - Files are stored in the filesystem within an `uploads` directory
+   - Files are renamed with UUID-based names to prevent conflicts
+   - Original filenames and metadata are preserved in the database
+   - File paths are stored in the database to facilitate retrieval

+2. **Database Storage**:
+   - File metadata stored in MySQL database
+   - Includes fields for owner, size, type, upload date, etc.
+   - Maintains relationships between files and users

+3. **Sharing Mechanism**:
+   - Files are shared via reference rather than duplication
+   - A `FileShare` entity tracks sharing relationships:
+     - Owner ID
+     - File ID
+     - Recipient email
+     - Permission level (read/edit)
+     - Sharing date and expiration date
+   - Email notifications sent when files are shared
+   - Optional shareable links for easy access

+4. **Security**:
+   - JWT-based authentication for API access
+   - Permission-based access control
+   - Files are private by default
+   - Optional expiration dates for shared files

+## Setup and Installation

 ### Prerequisites